Peter Fryer: Early life

-Born in Hull in 1927, Peter Fryer was awarded a scholarship to attend Hymers College in 1938.
+Peter Fryer was born near Hull on 18 February 1927.
+He was the son of a master mariner.
+He was awarded a scholarship to attend Hymers College in 1938.
 After joining the Young Communist League in 1942, he left school in 1943 to become a reporter on the Yorkshire Post.

-In 1945 he became a member of the Communist Party.
+In 1945, Fryer became a member of the Communist Party.
 In 1947 he was dismissed from his job after refusing to leave the party.

+Journalism and books

+In 1948, Fryer joined the staff of the Daily Worker, becoming its parliamentary correspondent and covering foreign affairs.
+He also contributed to the American paper of the same name.

+Hungarian Tragedy

-In 1948 Fryer joined the staff of the Daily Worker, becoming its parliamentary correspondent but also covering foreign affairs.
-In 1949 he reported on the show trial of the Hungarian communist László Rajk, who had falsely confessed to being an agent of Tito and others.
-After Rajk's execution and eventual "rehabilitation" early in 1956 Fryer felt guilty about his acquiescence in the trial.
+In 1949, he reported on the show trial of the Hungarian communist László Rajk, who had falsely confessed to being an agent of Tito and others.
+After Rajk's execution and eventual "rehabilitation" early in 1956, Fryer felt guilty about having reported the coerced confession, and gave a letter of resignation to his editor, Johnny Campbell.
+Campbell persuaded him to continue working for a year's notice period.

-Hungarian uprising

-In October 1956 Fryer was sent to Hungary to cover the uprising.
-His dispatches, including a description of the suppression of the uprising by Soviet troops, were either heavily censored or suppressed, and he left the paper.
-His resignation had in fact taken place several months earlier, but he had been persuaded to serve a year's notice.
-He wrote a book about the uprising (Hungarian Tragedy, 1956) and was expelled from the Communist Party for criticising its suppression in the "capitalist" press.
-Hungarian Tragedy is still in print.
-The most recent edition also contains some articles he completed after the book, which were published very quickly after the events he witnessed.
+In October 1956, Fryer was sent to Hungary to cover the uprising.
+His dispatches, including a description of the suppression of the uprising by Soviet troops, were either heavily censored or suppressed.
+He wrote a book about the uprising, Hungarian Tragedy (1956).
+Fryer was expelled from the Communist Party for criticising Hungarian Tragedy's suppression in the "capitalist" press.
+Many members left the party during the crisis that followed.

 Fryer then became the editor of The Newsletter, the journal of The Club, a Trotskyist organisation led by Gerry Healy, and with Healy was a founder member of the Socialist Labour League.
-He parted company with Healy, however, and was delighted when Healy's organisation expelled him in 1985.
-Fryer wrote a weekly column for the Workers Press, the paper of the organisation that had expelled Healy, for several years after 1985.
-As a socialist journalist he was inspiring and painstaking, and wrote articles about how to write for the widest political audience, later collected in his book Lucid, Vigorous and Brief (1993).
+He soon parted company with Healy, however, and worked away from organised politics until 1985, when he wrote a weekly column for the Workers Press.